The archbishop's recommended study book for 2023 is Let Me Go There - The Spirit of Lent by Dr. Paula Gooder.

 The book has 5 chapters with a few reflection questions at the end of each.
 "The first chapter lays the groundwork by describing the four-part framework of lament as it appears in the Jewish Scriptures (Old Testament).
 The second chapter looks at Jesus’ laments in the New Testament.
 In the third chapter, I explore lament elsewhere in the New Testament, especially in the Lord’s Prayer and the letters of the apostle Paul.
 The fourth chapter dives deeper into the logic of lament by looking at its twofold function as repentance of sin and protest against injustice.
 Finally, the fifth chapter offers examples of lament as a form of solidarity and vulnerable hospitality in modern-day communities."

-The Bishop's Office has a supply of books for approx. $20.66+tax.
+The Bishop's Office has a supply of books for $20 each.
 Parishes or individuals should please contact Cheryl to purchase from this supply.

 Some Video Series on Prayer: